blakecromar/command_line_commands/README.md

 ### Go into a folder

-Note: You can list just a folder if you are already in it's directory.
+Note: You can list just a folder if you are already in it's directory. <br>
 Note: Two dots signal going up one folder

 ```